The Importance of Ventilation in Your Geodesic Dome Greenhouse

 If you are currently struggling with a fungal infection, refer to our article Powdery Mildew and Fungal Infections.

-Humidity & Temperature Regulation
+Humidity and Temperature Regulation

 Although humidity helps stabilize temperature and support soil health, too much moisture in very warm spaces can contribute to disease in your garden.
 Regular ventilation and moving air is the best way to stabilize humidity levels and support plant health.
 Ventilating and air movement whenever possible, even through the winter, will be the key to healthy year-round gardening in your dome.